-Macmillan Cancer Support and Switchboard LGBT want to hear from you!
+Macmillan Cancer Support and Brighton Switchboard want to hear from you!

 The charities Macmillan Cancer Support and Switchboard have launched two surveys in an attempt to get a better understanding of the needs and experiences of LGBTQI people living with cancer in the areas of Sussex and East Surrey.

 Part of an ongoing programme of work to better understand the specific experiences of LGBTQI people with cancer, the surveys build on research by the two organisations carried out last year to explore the needs of LGBTQI people living with a cancer diagnosis in Brighton.

 Some of the concerns raised by people who took part included a lack of LGBTQI-specific information and support, as well as LGBTQI people being afraid to disclose their sexual orientation or trans status because of fears about homo-, bi-, and transphobia.